Confidentiality and HIPAA

 Security of confidential information is a social, legal, and ethical responsibility of organizations that receive medical information.
 UMD Health Services has adopted a policy to protect the confidentiality of patient data, whether electronic or printed and including financial information.

 All patient records maintained by Health Services are private.
-Only authorized Health Services personnel may release patient records, and then, only with written authorization or verbal permission from the patient.
+Only authorized Health Services personnel may release patient records, and then, only with written authorization (download for fillable form) from the patient.
 Parents of patients eighteen years and older, parents of emancipated minors, spouses, and other next of kin will not have access to the medical record without the authorization of the patient.

 For students attending UMD under the age of 18, consent is required from parents to use Health Services; if this pertains to you, please see the Minor Consent form.

 The Overview of HIPAA Privacy and Security describes how medical information about a patient may be used and disclosed and how patients can get access to this information.
 Please view the Notice of Privacy Practices here.

 Health Services abides by the following protocol with regard to the release of medical information:

 - Each transfer of medical records requires written authorization (download for fillable form) signed by the patient.
 This form allows exchange of Counseling/Medical Records for one year.

 - Consent for the release of medical information can be revoked at any time by providing UMD Health Services with a written statement specifically revoking the authorization.

 - A copy of the authorization form will be provided to the patient upon his/her request.

 - By authorizing the use or disclosure of information, there will be no conditions placed upon the patient's health care.